This article was contributed by Krzysztof Gilowski.

 6 rules followed by logo designers

 Start with black and white

-In the early stages of the design the colors are of secondary importance.
+In the early stages of the design, the colors are of secondary importance.
 Moreover, they can draw people’s attention away from the logo itself.
-Most of the recognizable logos start with black and white drawings and sketches.
+Most the recognizable logos start with black and white drawings and sketches.

 Use three colors at most

 Examples of valuable logos that would break this rule are rare.
 Do not try to make an exception here – reality shows that it does not pay off.
 Paradoxically, a timeless logo that would be memorable is very simple and minimal colors.